Unique Craft-and-Market Novel Workshops and Events Phone: 1-800-250-8290

 ALGONKIAN PARK AND DAY TRIPS

 The Algonkian Park is located 30 miles from Washington, D.C.
-A good map and directions can be found here.
 It is 12 miles from Dulles International Airport (the perfect place to fly into--cab fares from Dulles to Algonkian are about $25.00).
 The cottages are fully furnished with WI-FI Internet, TV, phones, linens, dishes, central air and heat.
 All cottages feature fireplaces, decks with grills, equipped kitchens, cathedral ceilings, and expansive riverside views of the Potomac.
 Participants each have their own room in the cottage.
 The address of the Algonkian Park is 47001 Fairway Drive, Sterling, Virginia, and their phone number is 703-450-4655.
-If you have any questions about the cottages or facilities not answered here or on the park website, ask for Anne, the facilities manager.
+If you have any questions about the cottages or facilities not answered here or on the park website, ask for Anna, the facilities manager.
 Please note that all other issues related to the workshop should be directed to Algonkian Conferences, not to the Park management.

-Check-in is on Sunday at the primary cottage location in Algonkian Park (to be announced by email), anytime after 3 PM.
-Participants check-out by Friday morning (no later than 11 AM).
-Full Sessions begin Monday morning.
+Check-in is on Tuesday night at the primary cottage location in Algonkian Park (to be announced by email), anytime after 3 PM.
+Participants check-out by Sunday afternoon.
 Sessions and exercises are intensive and continue through the day.
 The workshop begins promptly at 8:30 AM, lunch at noon, and ends usually at 5:00 PM, but continues longer if needed.
 Participants can unwind before dinner but are expected to work on their assignments in the evenings.

 Breakfast and lunch will be supplied daily, as well as snacks, sodas, coffee, and tea.
 Dinner can either be delivered to custom fit or available at local restaurants and pubs.
 We'll be dining out somewhere wonderful almost every night and everyone is welcome!